 Most of the time, your lower body will do the bulk of the work but if you want it’s possible to do more with the upper body as well.
 It’s a conscious choice you can make.
 If you’re choosing to involve more of your upper body, you can likely increase the resistance a little because you’re using a more muscle mass.

 An elliptical machine makes you move in a smooth motion which means the joints don’t get beat up like they do during running on pavement for example.
 You don’t hit the floor or belt at speed because your feet stay in contact with the pedals.
-That means there is no impact to your knees, hips and spine.
+That means there is no impact to your knees, hips and spine because the pedals and arm levers move in one smooth motion.

 This makes it less likely you’ll hurt and/or injure yourself.
 Lower injury risk means that you can do it more often and longer than other things.
 That in turn makes it more likely you’ll reach your fitness goals.

-Injuries often put a stop to the workout program you were following and consistency is one of the most important things to reaching your goals.
+Injuries often put a hold to the workout program you were following and consistency is one of the most important things to reaching your goals.

 Suggested post: How much does an elliptical machine weigh?